They're a safe way to check up on your baby - plus, they give parents an exciting glimpse of what's going on inside!

 Are there any disadvantages to having a scan?

-Sometimes, having a scan can cause unnecessary worry.
-It may show a very minor problem, or something that may get better on its own.
+Ultrasound scans are painless and have no known physical effects on mum or baby - but in some cases, having a scan might create unnecessary worry for you and your partner.
+It might show a very minor problem, or something that may get better on its own.

-As with all screening tests, there can be false positive and false negative results.
-For example, about one in 20 women will appear to be at high risk of Down's syndrome.
-However, most of these babies will turn out not to have Down's syndrome.
+As with all screening tests, scans aren't infallible: some scans yield false positive or false negative results.
+For example, about one in 20 women will appear to have babies at high risk of Down's syndrome.
+However, most of these babies turn out not to have Down's syndrome.